 Though your reading specialist resume should obviously focus on the specialty at hand, you can easily incorporate accomplishments from other teaching or related positions you have held.

-If you wrote a teacher resume in the past, this is an excellent starting point.
+If you wrote a teacher’s resume in the past, this is an excellent starting point.

 Throughout regular teaching positions, chances are you’ve experienced similar achievements to that of a reading specialist.
 For instance, you may have tutored struggling readers in an after-school program, implemented guided reading groups or tiered reading in your classroom, taught regular language arts classes to a classroom of learners, differentiated instruction to accommodate different levels of learners, and/or utilized reading programs and strategies that you will use as a reading specialist.

-If you have tutored struggling students in different subject areas, this would also be worth mentioning, as well as any experience working with diverse student populations, implementing interventions, or improving students’ performance and learning outcomes.
+If you have tutored struggling students in different subject areas, this would also be worth mentioning and any experience working with diverse student populations, implementing interventions, or improving students’ performance and learning outcomes.
 Additionally, any experience collaborating with colleagues, training other teachers, or working with parents is definitely worth highlighting.

 Showcase Key Skills Within Your Literacy and Teaching Accomplishments

 As mentioned above, conveying your skills within your achievements is a great way to boost your appeal as a potential job candidate.
-You should focus on integrating important instructional and assessment skills that you effectively employ to boost student performance.
+It would be best if you focused on integrating important instructional and assessment skills that you effectively employ to boost student performance.

 Don’t forget to mention the tech tools you use to motivate reading practice.

-If you are seeking a position as a teacher trainer, you will want to highlight your mentoring and coaching skills.
+If you seek a position as a teacher trainer, you will want to highlight your mentoring and coaching skills.
 If you are looking to run your own classroom, you will want to demonstrate your talent for behavior management.

-Showcase in your reading specialist resume how you are able to work with children one-on-one, work with children in small groups, conduct individualized evaluations, offer positive reinforcement, differentiate instruction, and assist students with special needs.
+Showcase in your reading specialist resume how you can work with children one-on-one, work with children in small groups, conduct individualized evaluations, offer positive reinforcement, differentiate instruction, and assist students with special needs.